makarov-gv/vit-se/README.md

   --model_name MODEL_NAME
                         Name of the ViT/SE model to use --resize_size RESIZE_SIZE
-                        256 for ViT/SE-Base, 242 for ViT/SE-Large, 518 for ViT/SE-Huge
+                        256 for ViT/SE-B, 242 for ViT/SE-L, 518 for ViT/SE-H
   --crop_size CROP_SIZE
-                        224 for ViT/SE-Base and ViT-Large, 518 for ViT/SE-Huge
+                        224 for ViT/SE-B and ViT-L, 518 for ViT/SE-H
   --interpolation INTERPOLATION
-                        "bilinear" for ViT/SE-Base and ViT/SE-Large, "bicubic" for ViT/SE-Huge
+                        "bilinear" for ViT/SE-B and ViT/SE-L, "bicubic" for ViT/SE-H
   --lr LR               Base learning rate --warmup_epochs WARMUP_EPOCHS
                         Amount of warmup epochs